IBM/keyprotect-go-client/README.md

 // Unwrap the DEK
-dek, err := client.UnWrap(ctx, crkID, wrappedDEK, &myAAD)
+dek, err := client.Unwrap(ctx, crkID, wrappedDEK, &myAAD)
 // Do some encryption/decryption using the DEK
 // Discard the DEK
 dek = nil